-Bronx Community Looking To Heal Following Teen's Stabbing Death
+Local Leaders, Elected Officials Call For Action Following Bronx Teen's Stabbing Death

 “It’s not only about Junior.
 It means nobody’s safe,” the teen’s friend, Rafael Nitro said.
 “And if nobody’s safe and everyone’s out left and right then what happens to us?”

-Friends say Guzman-Feliz told them he wanted to improve his Belmont community, one of the reasons he joined the NYPD Explorers program for aspiring young officers.
+Friends say the teen told them he wanted to improve his Belmont community, one of the reasons he joined the NYPD Explorers program for aspiring young officers.

 “He just always say he wanted to change a lot about the neighborhood,” said Nitro.

-Now, local leaders are trying to bring about that change.
-They’re calling on the city to remove graffiti in the area, which they say is one way gangs claim territory.

-“It allows them to say that we are in this turf, this turf is ours or this community belongs to us and we need to say no to that,” said community activists Sydney Flores.

-The community is also saying “no” to the bodega where Guzman-Feliz was killed from ever reopening.
-They say surveillance video shows store employees let the suspects drag him out of the store and told him to leave when he came back moments later pleading for help.
+Junior’s family says he was left to fend for himself the night he died.
+They said surveillance video shows store employees let the suspects drag him out of the store and told him to leave when he came back moments later, stabbed and pleading for help.

-“Everything that happened to Junior was depressing and sad but it’s always been a problem around these neighborhoods,” said a Belmont resident named Gabriella.
+“The owner did nothing or too little to save the life of a child who was facing a gruesome gang attack,” said Bronx Councilman Richie Torres.

+That’s why some city officials are calling to shut the bodega down permanently.
+But police say there was a call from inside the store that night reporting an assault in progress, but when officers arrived, the suspects had fled.

 Eight suspects have been arrested in connection with the teen’s death.